23 Feb Wedding Date: How To Pick One(Last Updated On: 02/05/2018)

 You will be surprised but some couples assume you can have everything booked and have the wedding in 3 months (then the budget, booked venues and reality set in).
 A year in advance is perfectly fine especially for times during wedding season but if budget and time are not on your side then 18+ months will make things a whole lot easier.

 If you have just started your wedding planning and are looking at venues and deciding on a wedding date, feel free to contact us and see how we can help you today.
+Our friendly wedding planners, event stylists and on the day wedding coordinators are happy to have a chat.

 Are you having trouble picking a wedding date or have you settled on one?
 Let us know and join the discussion below 🙂